Business Jargon – Don’t let it cost you customers

 ‘Hard Brexit’, ‘Max-fac’, ‘Passporting’ … What do they mean, and do they mean the same to all of us?
 Hum.

-These Brexit terms are a reminder that using unfamiliar and undefined jargon runs the risk of confusing and annoying customers – as well as being interpreted differently by staff.
-If you give instructions to ‘reach out’, for example, do you mean speak to, invite to a meeting, or form a partnership with?
+These Brexit terms are a reminder that using unfamiliar and undefined jargon runs the risk of confusing and annoying customers.
+And they can also be interpreted differently by staff.
+If you give instructions to ‘reach out’, for example, are you telling staff to speak to an organisation, invite them to a meeting, or form a partnership with them?

 And with more and more pressures on people’s time, and Social Media enticing and forcing us to use ‘shorthand’, the use of jargon is undoubtedly escalating.
 Despite its risks and consequences.
 So, here are my tips – drawing on my experience of what works.

 - Paint your audience – As you write, think of someone who characterises your target audience – ideally someone you know well.
 Imagining they are seated in front of you will help you tune into your audience’s needs, and stick to everyday language.